CCNA Topics Need a Lab Map, Not Just a Checklist

 Domain 6: Automation and Programmability

-- Configuration management concepts such as Ansible and Terraform.
+- Recognize configuration management mechanisms such as Ansible and Terraform.

 Best drill: read a small JSON response and identify keys, values, arrays, and nested objects.
-Then match REST methods to actions: retrieve, create, replace/update, delete.
+Then match HTTP verbs to CRUD actions: GET reads, POST creates, PUT/PATCH updates, DELETE removes.

 Common mistake: trying to become a developer for CCNA.
 You need network automation literacy, not deep software engineering.